-The Chair will represent the majority of views on Council and communicate their Council views and priorities to AHS executive leaders and the Board.
-To ensure adequate success planning and set up new Chairs for success, a member may not serve as Chair in the last year of their last term.
-Chairs who have completed their term will mentor new Chairs in collaboration with the Council Coordinator (see Past Chair).
+The Chair will represent the majority of views on Council and communicate Council views and priorities to AHS executive leaders and the Board.
+To ensure adequate succession planning and to set up new Chairs for success, a member may not serve as Chair in the first year of their first term or the last year of their last term.
+Chairs who have completed their term will mentor new Chairs in collaboration with the Council Coordinator (see Past Chair):

-- a) The Chair will be nominated from their respective Council membership on a two-year cycle.
+- a.
+The Chair will be nominated from their respective Council membership on a two-year cycle.
 Nomination will be undertaken in accordance with Robert's Rules of Order Election Process.
-The name of the Council Chair will be submitted to the Board for appointment to a two-year term; and - b) Members with two years remaining in their final term will not be eligible for a two-year Chair term, as members are unable to serve in the role of Chair in the final year of their final term.
-Such members may serve a one-year Chair term to enable them to assume the role of Past Chair in the final year of their final term.
+The name of the Council Chair will be submitted to the Board for appointment to a two-year term. - b.
+Members with two years remaining in their final term will not be eligible for a two-year Chair term, as members are unable to serve in the role of Chair in the final year of their term.
+Such members may serve a one-year term to enable them to assume the role of Past Chair in the final year of their term.